Self-Tuning Self-Supervised Image Anomaly Detection: Experiments

 \subsection{Testbed Evaluation}

-Next, we perform quantitative evaluation of \method on both industrial-defect anomalies and semantic class anomalies, covering 41 different anomaly detection tasks.
-Table \ref{tab:local-accuracy} provides the results on 23 tasks for industrial-defect anomalies. \method achieves the best AUC in 9 different tasks, and it outperforms 7 baselines with most $p$-values smaller than $0.01$, representing strong statistical significance.
-Table \ref{tab:gross-accuracy} shows the results on 18 detection tasks for semantic class anomalies, where \method significantly outperforms all baselines with all $p$-values smaller than $0.0001$.
+\myParagraph{Quantitative analysis} Next, we perform quantitative evaluation of \method on both subtle and semantic class anomalies, covering 41 different anomaly detection tasks.
+Table \ref{tab:local-accuracy} provides the results on 23 tasks for industrial-defect anomalies. \method achieves the best AUC in 9 different tasks, and outperforms 7 of the 8 baselines with $p$-values smaller than $0.01$, showing strong statistical significance in all 23 tasks.
+The $p$-value is still small for the remaining case ($0.07$) when compared to RD-CD, which means that \method outperforms RD-CD in most tasks in the testbed.
+Table \ref{tab:gross-accuracy} shows the results on 18 tasks for semantic class anomalies, where \method significantly outperforms all baselines with all $p$-values smaller than $0.0001$.

-The ablation studies between \method and its three variants in Tables \ref{tab:local-accuracy} and \ref{tab:gross-accuracy} show the effectiveness of our ideas that compose \method: total distance normalization, mean distance loss, and second-order optimization.
-Especially, the two MMD-based models are significantly worse than our \method, showing that MMD is not suitable for augmentation tuning even though it is widely used as a set distance measure, due to the challenges we aim to address with $\valLoss$.
-The difference between \method and the first-order baseline is smaller, meaning that the first-order optimization can still be used for \method when the computational efficiency needs to be prioritized.
+The ablation studies between \method and its variants in Tables \ref{tab:local-accuracy} and \ref{tab:gross-accuracy} show the effectiveness of our ideas that compose \method: total distance normalization, mean distance loss, and second-order optimization.
+Especially, the two MMD-based methods are significantly worse than \method, showing that MMD is not suitable for augmentation tuning even though it is a popular distance measure, due to the challenges we address with $\valLoss$.
+The difference between \method and its first-order variant is smaller, meaning that the first-order optimization can still be used for efficiency.